ksu-cs-textbooks/cis580/content/14-lighting-and-cameras/04-adding-a-camera.md

 What we want is a _camera_ - an object that maintains a position and derives a view matrix from that position.
 Our camera also should provide a projection matrix, as we may want to tweak it in response to game activity - i.e. we might swap it for another matrix when the player uses a sniper rifle.

 In fact, we may want _multiple_ cameras in a game.
-We might want to change from a first-person camera to an overhead camera when the player gets into a vehicle, or we may want to present a flythrough of the level before the player starts playing.
-Since each of these may work in very different ways, let's start by defining an interface of thier common aspects.
+We might want to change from a first-person camera to an overhead camera when the player gets into a vehicle, or we may want to present a fly-through of the level before the player starts playing.
+Since each of these may work in very different ways, let's start by defining an interface of their common aspects.

 ## The ICamera Interface